-QoS enabled on your router will prioritize the data from your gaming, over Netflix, Skype, torrent downloads and even those Windows updates.
+QoS enabled on your router will prioritize the data from your gaming, over Netflix, Skype, torrent downloads, and even those Windows updates.

 What’s more important anyhow, the latest version of your phone’s Facebook app, or saving the world from an alien invasion?

-Different makes of router have different ways of recognizing the gaming data.
+Different makes of routers have different ways of recognizing the gaming data.
 This can be either by device or application; check your router’s manual to see the QoS settings that it offers and how you can adapt them.